Thinking about painting your hearth? You might be wondering, “how much does it cost to paint a brick fireplace?”

 Before You Get Started, You Need To Know This…

 Full disclosure: this project took me 4 days to complete.
-I wish I could tell you I completed everything in ONE day like some other bloggers, but that’s very unrealistic.
+I wish I could tell you I finished everything in ONE day like some other bloggers, but that’s very unrealistic.

 You can always speed up the drying process by opening up a few windows or running a fan in the room where your rinsed brick is drying, but you don’t want to paint wet brick ever.

 Okay, now onto the fun stuff…

 What You Need To Paint A Fireplace

 When it comes to the supplies you’ll need for this project, there are some items you can pinch pennies on, and others you cannot.